AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-4-Real-News-Is-Fake-News.md

 </blockquote>

 RJI color: #006a84

-The above-mentioned Media Insights project also reports many "digital news consumers believe it is vital ads not interfere" with the stories.
-Yet	63%

 Readers can't be expected to whether or not a site is legit when real news looks like, reads like, and recommends links to fake and hyper-partisan sites.
 Publishers, heal thyself.